kemarishrine/YellowPages-Scraper---Lead-Generation-Tool/README.md

 This tool is strictly for educational and market research purposes.
 Using this script for massive scraping must comply with YellowPages' Terms of Service and local privacy laws (GDPR/CCPA).
 The author is not responsible for any misuse of this software.

 Crafted with 🐍 and a passion for automation.

-What's next, Karl?
-Now that the README is in English and looks like a top-tier open-source project, you are ready to conquer Reddit.

-Would you like me to write the Reddit post specifically for /r/Python or /r/webscraping?
-Each needs a slightly different hook to avoid being flagged as spam.
-Let's get those stars on GitHub! 📐💪🐍🎸